dazdaz/joplin-console/README.md

 - Each main notebook becomes a folder
 - Subnotebooks create nested subdirectories
 - Notes are exported as individual files within their respective folders
+- All file attachments are automatically extracted and saved to an `attachments` subdirectory
+- Attachments are organized by note to prevent filename conflicts
 - Filenames are sanitized to be filesystem-safe (replacing invalid characters with underscores)

+### Attachment Handling
+When exporting notes with the `--include-metadata` flag, all file attachments (images, PDFs, documents, etc.) are automatically:

+- **Extracted** from the Joplin database resources table
+- **Saved** to organized subdirectories (`attachments/<note-title>/`)
+- **Linked** in the exported note content as proper markdown links or text references
+- **Preserved** with their original filenames and mime types

+**Note**: Attachments are only extracted when using `--include-metadata` flag, as this ensures comprehensive export with full note metadata including attachments.
+If you want to export notes without the attachment extraction (lighter exports), omit the `--include-metadata` flag.

+This ensures you get a complete, self-contained export that includes both your notes and all associated files, making it easy to migrate or backup your entire Joplin data including attachments.

 ## Direct Export (Batch Mode)